 Project Title: Educational leaders in Catholic school communities responding to complex and high velocity events

-Researcher: Dr Judith Norris
+Primary Investigator: Dr Judith Norris

 My name is Judith Norris and I currently teach and research in the field of educational leadership at Australian Catholic University.
 I have held various role in schools and school systems, including principal and a senior school system leader.
 My previous experiences and research around educational leaders making and giving sense to their communities have led to an interest in leaders responding to complex events.
 It is here that can we learn insights about leaders themselves which are poignant for others’ learning.